Is Your Website Invisible to AI Search Engines?

 The Six Technical Failures That Block AI Citation

 Six specific technical deficiencies account for the vast majority of AI invisibility cases.
-Missing or inadequate structured data is the most common — websites with no JSON-LD or only the basic schema generated by SEO plugins fail to provide the entity declarations AI models require.
+Missing or inadequate structured data tops the list — and the scale of the problem is staggering.
+The HTTP Archive's 2024 Web Almanac found that just 41% of web pages carry JSON-LD markup, which means more than half the web is invisible to AI models at the most fundamental level: entity declaration.
 Without structured data that explicitly identifies your organization, your expertise, and the relationships between your content, AI models must infer these relationships from unstructured text — a process that favors competitors who provide explicit declarations.

 "AI invisibility is not a traffic problem — it is an infrastructure problem.
 The websites being ignored by AI search engines are not producing bad content.
 They are producing good content in structures that AI models cannot parse, trust, or cite."